openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 1. [Export your settings](../Usage/ExportImportSettings#export-settings) from the existing AAPS version on your phone to be on the save side
 2. [Update local copy](../Installing-AndroidAPS/Update-to-new-version#update-your-local-copy) (VCS->Git->Pull)
 3. [Generate signed APK](../Installing-AndroidAPS/Update-to-new-version#generate-signed-apk) (Select 'app' instead of 'wear' on your way!)
-4. Depending on your [BG source](../Configuration/BG-Source.rst) make sure to [identify receiver](../Configuration/xdrip#identify-receiver) in xDrip or use the patched Dexcom app from the [2.4 folder](https://github.com/dexcomapp/dexcomapp/tree/master/2.4).
+4. Depending on your [BG source](../Configuration/BG-Source.rst) make sure to [identify receiver](../Configuration/xdrip#identify-receiver) in xDrip or use the ['Build your own Dexcom App'](../Hardware/DexcomG6.html#if-using-g6-with-build-your-own-dexcom-app).

 ## Install git (if you don't have it)